Crude Oil Classification and Benchmarks

 - Dubai-Oman is used for pricing Persian Gulf crude oil.
 This crude is heavier and sour as compared to Brent and WTI.
 This trades the average price of Dubai and Oman crude.
 It has an API gravity of 31 and 2% Sulfur.

 - OPEC Basket is the average price of crude oil streams from the 13 OPEC members.
 Owing to having the biggest oil reservoirs OPEC significantly affects the pricing and supply of the world crude oil.
-It has 32.7-degree average API gravity and 1.77 % sulfur.
+It has a 32.7-degree average API gravity and 1.77 % sulfur.

 - Tapis is a Malaysian crude oil and is used as a benchmark in Singapore.
 This is very light (API Gravity, 42.7~45) and sweet (0.04 % sulfur) crude.
 Fig.06 shows a current price comparison, 17 July 2020.